This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 - the ICP website or ICP app (Google Play and App Store)

-- specifically for Dubai visa, the GDRFA’s website or Dubai Now app (Google Play and App Store)
+- specifically for Dubai visa, the GDRFA’s website or the Dubai Now app (Google Play and App Store)

 - airlines such as Emirates, Etihad Airways, FlyDubai, and Air Arabia.